 Cabin Air Filter Replacement Cost

 The cost to replace a cabin air filter depends on whether you’re having it professionally done or not.
 If you are having a quick lube place, auto repair shop or dealership replace it, then it will cost you anywhere from $30 to $100 to replace it.

-The air filter itself will only be between $15 to $40, but the labor costs will be between $15 and $60.
+A cabin air filter itself will only be between $10 to $20 in most cases, but the labor costs will be between $20 and $60.
 You’d be better off replacing it yourself because it is not that hard for anyone to do.